The race for the coveted “minerals of the future” that can influence the national security of countries

 By 2040, the demand for these minerals will escalate rapidly, says Tae-Yoon Kim, an analyst at the International Energy Agency (IEA) and lead author of the report “The Role of Critical Minerals in the Transition towards clean energy”.

-To estimate which nations could be the most benefited from the energy transition, the expert distinguishes between those countries that are leaders in the extraction of minerals and those that are leaders in their processing.
+To estimate which nations might be the most benefited from the energy transition, the expert distinguishes between those countries that are leaders in the extraction of minerals and those that are leaders in their processing.

 metal producersmetal producers